savara/savara-integration/samples/jbossesb/trailblazer/readme.txt

 That's it.
 Now you can submit quotes, You will see either a loan request rejected (single email) because the score is less than 4, or two emails (one from JMS bank and one from FileBased bank) with valid quotes.
+NOTE: The current code does not actually send an email.
+But if you wish to send the real email, then uncomment the relevant lines in the esb/src/org/jboss/soa/esb/samples/trailblazer/actions/NotifyCustomerActions.java file, and redeploy the example.